-According to an estimate by the well-regarded CAQH Index, one-third of spending on healthcare administrative transactions could be cut through fully electronic processing.
-As an example, only half of remittance advices are completely electronic.
-CAQH recently issued its latest Index update and increased the total savings estimate to 42%, or $16 billion in aggregate.1 Two areas where considerable opportunity exists to reduce spending through automation are in receivables and payables.
+According to the well-regarded CAQH Index, one-fifth of spending on high-volume healthcare administrative transactions could be cut through fully electronic processing.
+The current savings estimate totals $16.4 billion.1 Two significant categories offering considerable opportunity to reduce spending through automation are receivables and payables.

-This article delves into the subject and evaluates key trends sparking urgency.
+This article delves into the subject and evaluates trends sparking urgency for change.
 It also highlights solutions that offer rapid and substantial benefits, as well as critical success factors that all organizations should consider on the automation journey.

 Automation: Room for Growth

-An important observation is that many health systems, hospitals and physician groups include the use of business software tools such as spreadsheets, a limited form of automation at best, in their calculations.
+An important observation is that many health systems, hospitals and physician groups include in their usage calculations business software tools such as spreadsheets that represent limited forms of automation at best.

 Industry Forces Driving Need for Automation

-Three powerful forces are reinforcing the need for all providers to pursue the benefits that accrue from automation.
+Three powerful forces are substantiating the need for all providers to pursue the benefits that accrue from automation.
 (Figure 1)

-- A major emphasis on the patient financial experience.
-Manual financial processes frequently trigger frustrations among patients, which runs counter to rising “consumerism” and demands for greater convenience.
-Improving the patient financial experience is a priority for healthcare providers, with automation as a central strategy.
+• A major emphasis on the patient financial experience.
+Manual financial processes frequently trigger frustrations among patients, a situation that runs counter to rising “consumerism” and demands for greater convenience.
+Studies suggest that patients regard their payment encounters as worsening.4 Improving the patient financial experience is a priority for healthcare providers, and the need for greater implementation of automation is a top obstacle to overcome.

-- Shift to value-based care.
+• Shift to value-based care (VBC).
 Migration to value-based reimbursement models, such as managed care and shared savings, shifts risk to providers and places downward pressure on margins.
-Operating more efficiently becomes imperative, necessitating sharp focus on improving processes and workflows.
+VBC coverage is estimated to grow from 43 million lives in 2022 to 90 million by 2027.5 The ongoing recovery from the pandemic’s financial disruptions is driving further emphasis on profitability, while insurance company use of prior authorization and denials is constraining both margins and cash flow.
+Operating more efficiently with a sharp focus on improving processes and workflows becomes imperative.

-- Growing competition.
-A host of non-traditional healthcare providers have emerged in recent years.
-Many are well-capitalized companies with considerable technological capability to deliver efficient, consumer-friendly services.
-Health systems, hospitals and physician practices must attain higher levels of efficiency and convenience at all stages of the patient journey to compete effectively with these new entrants.
+• Growing competition.
+Recent years have witnessed the emergence of a host of non-traditional healthcare providers.
+Many are well-capitalized companies with major brand recognition, extensive retail reach, and considerable technological capability to deliver consumer-friendly services.
+Health systems, hospitals and practices must attain higher levels of efficiency and convenience at all stages of the patient journey to compete effectively with these new entrants.

 Further Automation Impetus

-Beyond the long-run industry influences, several current operational factors make the return on automation investment both more substantial and more urgent.
+Beyond the long-run industry influences, several current strategic and operational factors make the return on automation investment even more compelling.
 Among the most important:

-- The shift to a more remote workforce is best supported by automated transactions.
-Most revenue cycle departments are currently utilizing a hybrid or fully remote workforce.
-Many providers plan to maintain these models, making automated processes a long-run requirement.
+• Remote workforce support.
+Most revenue cycle departments have adopted a hybrid or fully remote workforce.
+Many providers plan to maintain these models, making automated processes a long-run requirement for efficiency, flexibility and alleviation of staff stress.

-- Increasing penalty for lack of automation.
-The CAQH report observed a larger gap between the cost for electronic transactions and the cost for partially electronic and manual transactions.3 As digital transactions attain increasing efficiency, delaying automation will only get more costly and difficult.
+• Increasing penalty for lack of automation.
+CAQH reports have been charting a widening gap over the years between the cost for electronic transactions and the cost for partially electronic or manual transactions.
+The most recent average total transaction cost was calculated at $7.19 for manual versus $3.45 for fully electronic.6 As digital transactions attain increasing efficiency, delaying automation will only get more costly and difficult.

 Automation Solutions

-Fortunately, opportunities abound for health systems, hospitals and physician practices to achieve automation.
-Three high-volume processes offer a fast track to success.
+Fortunately, abundant automation opportunities exist.
+Three high-volume financial processes offer a fast track to success.

 RECEIVABLES MANAGEMENT